 And in return, these colorful plants will brighten up your indoor piece of heaven.

-Arrowhead vine is one of the most beautiful and one of my favorite plants.
+Arrowhead vine is one of the most beautiful and one of my favorite indoor plants.

 All it really needs is the moist surrounding and a bit of indirect sunlight.